 Sometimes, your existing provider may reduce your rate if you call them.
 This works best if you have been a customer for a long time and if you have always made your payments on time.
 Although it’s rare, many have experienced success in reducing their interest rates by multiple percentage points.
 You must have been a great customer with an exceptional credit score.

 Some credit cards have an annual fee, while others do not.
 If you are switching to a low interest rate card with an annual fee, you’ll want to make sure the fee doesn’t counteract your interest rate savings.
-However, many cards offering a yearly fee may even waive it in the first year.
+However, many cards offering a yearly fee may waive it in the first year.
 This means you could transfer to the lower rate card and close it before you’re required to pay an annual fee.

 Some credit cards offer a promotional interest rate for a certain period.
 For example, you may get 0% interest on balance transfers for the first ten months.
 After the promotional period, the interest rate will return to the regular rate.
 However, you may be charged a balance transfer fee.
 This fee is usually around 1% to 3% of your transfer amount.

 If you have a bad credit score, you may only be able to get low interest rates with a secured credit card.
 A secured credit card requires a security deposit, which is typically the same as your credit limit.
-For example, if you deposit $500 for your secured card, this will be your maximum limit.
-If you have a good credit score, you should be able to qualify for an unsecured card.
-Unsecured credit cards do not require a security deposit.
+For example, if you deposit $500 for your secured card, your limit would only be $500.